 The chances are if you’ve ever done the Gap of Dunloe walk, you’ll have stumbled upon Lord Brandon’s Cottage.

-Once a grand hunting lodge, the cottage has a tale of love and betrayal tide to it, which you’ll discover shortly.
+Once a grand hunting lodge, the cottage has a tale of love and betrayal tide to it, which you’ll discover below.

-In the guide below, you’ll find out everything from how to reach Lord Brandon’s Cottage via a boat tour from Ross Castle to how you can included it as part of a fine cycle through the Gap.
+You’l also learn how to reach Lord Brandon’s Cottage via a boat tour from Ross Castle to how you can include it as part of a fine cycle through the Gap.

 A visit to Lord Brandon’s Cottage isn’t as straightforward as you might think, especially if you’re not driving (it’s a good aul spin from Killarney!).